douglasgreen/outlines/society/philosophy/books.en.md

 and its integration of empirical and moral considerations.
 Pragmatism, as articulated by James, continues to be a relevant and adaptable philosophy for addressing contemporary issues.

-### "The Will to Believe"

-"The Will to Believe" is a lecture by William James, first published in 1896, which argues for the rationality of adopting beliefs without prior evidence, particularly in the context of religious faith.
-James defends the idea that it can be rational to hold certain beliefs even in the absence of evidence, especially when the belief itself might lead to the evidence or when the belief is self-fulfilling.

-#### Key Points

--   **Justification of Faith**: James presents his lecture as a defense of the right to adopt a believing attitude in religious matters, even when logical evidence is lacking.
-He argues that faith can be justified in certain situations where evidence is not available beforehand.

--   **Hypothesis Venturing and Self-Fulfilling Beliefs**: James introduces the concept of "hypothesis venturing," where evidence for a belief becomes available only after the belief is adopted.
-He also discusses "self-fulfilling beliefs," where the act of believing makes the belief true.
-These concepts are used to justify beliefs in areas like free will, God, and immortality.

--   **Critique of Evidentialism**: James challenges the evidentialist position, notably argued by William K. Clifford, which holds that beliefs should only be adopted based on sufficient evidence.
-James argues that non-intellectual factors, such as emotions and passions, play a role in belief formation and that it is sometimes rational to believe without evidence.

--   **Religious Belief and Community**: James suggests that the truth of religious beliefs can depend on the existence of a community of believers.
-He argues that evidence for religious beliefs can emerge from the success or failure of these communities.

--   **Criticism and Influence**: James' ideas were met with criticism from contemporaries like Alfred Henry Lloyd and Charles Sanders Peirce, who argued for the importance of doubt and criticized the blending of pragmatism with notions like the mutability of truth.
-Despite this, James' work influenced later thinkers and was extended by his protégé F. C. S. Schiller.

 #### Conclusion

 William James' "The Will to Believe" is a significant philosophical work that defends the